 Ingredients

-- 8 tsp Cranberry jam, spread, sauce, or similar
+- 3 Tbsp Cranberry jam, spread, sauce, or similar

 Instructions

-- Remove the rind from the Brie (optional) and cut it into approximately ½” cubes using a sharp knife and cutting board2 oz Brie cheese
+- Remove the rind from the Brie (optional) and cut it into approximately ½” cubes using a sharp knife and cutting board4 oz Brie cheese

-- Roll out your puff pastry dough and cut it into 16 equal sized (approximately 3”) squares using a pizza, pasta, or pastry cutter1 Roll puff pastry (thawed if frozen)
+- Roll out your puff pastry dough and cut it into 16-18 approximately 3” squares (per sheet, depending on size of sheet) using a sharp knife or pizza cutter1 Roll puff pastry (thawed if frozen)

-- In the center of each dough square, place one cube of Brie and ½ tsp cranberry preserves8 tsp Cranberry jam, spread, sauce, or similar
+- In the center of each dough square, place one cube of Brie and ½ tsp cranberry preserves3 Tbsp Cranberry jam, spread, sauce, or similar

-- Fold the dough up corners around the cheese and jam, then pinch and twist to seal like a coin purse
+- Fold the corners of the dough up around the cheese and jam, pinching and twisting to seal like a coin purse, then push the tops down to create a more dumpling-like appearance

-- Spray the basket of your air fryer with non-stick spray, to make for easier removal laterNonstick spray
+- Spray the basket of your air fryer with nonstick spray, to make for easier removal later.
+Then, add the Brie bites to the air fryer basket, leaving air space between each bite (they will expand slightly during cooking)Nonstick spray

-- Cook on the air fry setting for 5-7 minutes at 350°F, or until dough is cooked through and browned
+- Cook on the air fry setting for 7-10 minutes at 350°F, or until dough is cooked through and browned on top

 - Cool for 2-3 minutes, then serve and enjoy!